rahpaere/outcomes/programming.md

 - Write a program using tools such as editor and version control system.
 - Execute a program using tools such as interpreter, compiler, and build system.
 - Decompose a program into modules at a source file level.
 Organize source files in a filesystem, using any relevant language features (e.g. including headers or importing modules) and build systems (e.g. separate compilation, library linking, or make).
-- Write and execute some introductory program, such as hello world, from experience, without external references.
+- Write and execute some introductory program (such as hello world) from experience, without external references.

-- Recognize important tools and language features for quickly learning a new language or translating.
-- Distinguish being able to write code to do a task from using language/library features for the task fluently, and be able to choose and justify the choice.
-Know how those provided features are implemented as far as necessary to understand implications of the choice.
-- Given a specification, estimate the time and effort you would need to spend on implementing a solution.
+## Adapt to a new programming environment.

+- Adapt to the style guidelines of an existing codebase.
+- Recognize analogies between programming environments, in a way that makes it easier to move between contexts (courses, employers, projects, etc.) that use different languages, platforms, and tools.

 ## Discuss computing problems among humans.

 - Use language reference documentation, tutorials, style guides, fora, IRC, mailing lists, user groups, conferences, etc.
-- Value consistent programming style.
-- Consistently use a personal programming style.
+- Value consistent programming style and use a consistent personal style.
-- Adapt programming style to a group project.
-- Explain requirements, design decisions, and coding decisions, using source code (variable names, conventions, etc.), programming comments, documentation, and in conversation with people.
+- Explain requirements, design decisions, and coding decisions, through the media of source code (variable names, conventions, etc.), programming comments, and documentation.
+- Discuss source code with other humans, such as during code review or pair programming.
+- Read existing code and explain what it does and how.
-- Read other people's code and get meaning from it.
+- Collaborate with other students, and learn from example code, in a way that avoids plagiarism.
-- Recognize important pieces of documentation for quickly learning a new language or translating.

 ## Reason about values in a program.